sethiaarun/customdatasource/README.md

 # Custom Data Source
-This project provides mock data using MockNeat using Spark Data Source V2 API.
+This project provides library to create mock data using [MockNeat](https://www.mockneat.com/) and Spark Data Source V2 API.

+It is useful in case you would like to test your spark application with the custom business model and would like to generate random data generation.

 ## Batch DataSource